GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

-Minor traits of this specialization are focused on dodging, with generating more endurance, swiftness and boon duration.
+Minor traits of this specialization are focused on dodging, generating more endurance, swiftness and boon duration.
 The major traits almost exclusively provide evasion, condition removal, and self-healing.
 Swindler’s Equilibrium also provides some extra damage with a sword and Upper Hand helps with initiative generation.

 Minor traits increase your initiative cap and generation as well as enhance your damage output as you spend this resource.
 The best major trait for the first slot is Burst of Agility since it gives you some nice boons when you attack your foe from behind or from the side.